microsoft/pai/docs/paictl/paictl-manual.md

 ```yaml
 python paictl.py config generate -i /pai/deployment/quick-start/quick-start/quick-start.yaml -o ~/pai-config -f
 ```
 - quick-start.yaml: Admin could generate a complete cluster configuration with quick-start.yaml.
+More detailed about this file please refer to this [link](../pai-management/doc/cluster-bootup.md#c-step-1).
-- More infomation about this command please refer to this [link](../pai-management/doc/cluster-bootup.md#c-step-1).
+- More infomation about this command please refer to this [link](../pai-management/doc/cluster-bootup.md#c-step-2).

 ### Update the cluster configuration in the k8s